Vatican: Pope to deliver Sunday blessing from Rome hospital

 The Vatican’s daily medical update said that Francis’ temperature was normal again following the slight fever he ran Wednesday evening.
-It said his treatment and recovery at Gemelli Polyclinic were proceeding as planned.
+It said his treatment and recovery at Gemelli Polyclinic were proceeding normally, with the pontiff walking, eating, working and celebrating Mass with hospital staff.

-The statement said Francis would deliver his noontime Sunday blessing from the 10th floor of the hospital, an appointment that will recall the practice of St. John Paul II, who also delivered the Angelus prayer and greeting from his hospital during his occasional hospital stays.
+The statement said Francis would deliver his noontime Sunday blessing from the 10th floor of the hospital, an appointment that will recall the practice of John Paul, who also delivered the Angelus prayer and greetings from the hospital's 10th floor during his occasional stays.

 During one stay in 1996, John Paul quipped that after so many visits, Gemelli had become the “Vatican No. 3," after St. Peter's and the papal summer estate in Castel Gandolfo.

-Francis, for his part, was continuing to eat regularly and walk in the corridor, the Vatican said.
+Francis, for his part, was continuing to eat regularly and walk in the corridor after the three-hour surgery Sunday, the Vatican said.
 It said he had resumed working, “alternating it with moments of reading texts."

 He celebrated Mass in the papal private apartment on Thursday afternoon, “attended by all those assisting him during his hospitalization,” the Vatican said.